Premier League and Football League: Ups and downs

 There is no extra Europa League place for Scotland from Uefa's Respect Fair Play league this season after the three places went to Norway, Finland and the Netherlands.

-Bottom club Dunfermline will be relegated to Division One, even if Rangers are liquidated.
+Bottom club Dunfermline will be relegated to Division One,

 SCOTTISH FIRST DIVISION